A topic from the subject of Experimentation in Chemistry.

 Key Points:

-• Multi-step synthesis involves sequential steps to synthesize complex target molecules.
+• Multi-step synthesis involves a series of sequential chemical reactions to synthesize complex target molecules from simpler starting materials.

-• Each step requires specific reagents and conditions to achieve the desired transformation.
+• Each step requires specific reagents and reaction conditions (temperature, pressure, solvent, etc.) to achieve the desired chemical transformation.

-• The overall yield and efficiency are influenced by the optimization of each step.
+• The overall yield and efficiency of the synthesis are significantly influenced by the optimization of each individual step.
+Low yields in one step can drastically reduce the overall yield.

 Main Concepts: